Drupal

 When getting to know Drupal, you will meet its exceptionally open and welcoming community.
 Alongside multiple international conferences (currently two annual DrupalCons on two continents), there are hundreds of regional and national “Camps” (smaller, more focused conferences), contribution events (like the Drupal Global Contribution Day), and countless user group meetings around the world every year.

-It is remarkable that the european community organized an in-place european Drupal conference almost complete based on volunteer work when the DrupalCon Europe 2018 was canceled by the Drupal Association (due to a re-organization of the format).
+It is remarkable that the European community organized an in-place european Drupal conference almost complete based on volunteer work when the DrupalCon Europe 2018 was canceled by the Drupal Association (due to a re-organization of the format).

 The recognition that mutual help and support are the best way to advance open source projects has also created a culture of numerous screencasts, podcasts and tutorials.
 Drupal specialists of many professions are happy to help on all major discussion forums and social media platforms.